GigiDelMonaco/IntruderDetector/README.md

       serverless function <code>PictureHandler</code>.</li>
 </ul>

-All of that is achieved by using RabbitMQ, Node-RED, Nuclio, Arduino IDE, Docker.
+All of that is achieved by using RabbitMQ, Node-RED, Nuclio, Arduino IDE, IFTTT, Docker.

 ## Docker
 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow developers to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.